Good to know and travel safely in Sicily

 The validity of day passes requested for Friday and Saturday is extended until 06.00 hours of the following day.

-Passes for the Sunday night ZTL must be activated after 06.00 hours on Saturday.
+The Sunday night ZTL Passes must be activated after 06.00 hours on Saturday.

 More information for Palermo: